Uluṟu-Kata Tjuṯa National Park: Overview

-Uluru / Ayers Rock is recognised as "Australia's most natural icon" and has become a focal point for Australia and the world's acknowledgement of Australian indigenous culture.
+Uluru / Ayers Rock is considered one of Australia's most recognisable landmarks, and has become a focal point for Australia and the world's acknowledgement of Australian indigenous culture.
 The sandstone monolith stands 348 m high with most of its bulk below the ground.
 To Anangu, the local indigenous people, Uluru / Ayers Rock is a place name and this "Rock" has a number of different landmarks where many ancestral beings have interacted with the landscape and/or each other, some even believed to still reside here.
 Kata Tjuta / Mount Olga, meaning 'many heads' in his aboriginal name, is a sacred place relating to knowledge that is considered very powerful and dangerous, only suitable for initiated men.
 It is made up of a group of 36 conglomerate rock domes that date back 500 million years.

 Anangu are the traditional Aboriginal owners of Uluru-Kata Tjuta National Park.
 They believe that their culture was created at the beginning of time by ancestral beings.
 Uluru / Ayers Rock and Kata Tjuta / Mount Olga provide physical evidence of feats performed during the creation period.
 They often lead walking tours to inform visitors about the local flora and fauna, bush foods and the Aboriginal Dreamtime stories of the area.

 The Aboriginal Land Rights (Northern Territory) Act was passed in 1976, meaning that after many years Aboriginal law and land rights were finally recognised in Australian law.
 Nine years later on 26 October 1985 the traditional owners were presented with the freehold title deeds for the park, who, in turn, leased the land back to the Australian Government through the Director of National Parks (formerly the Australian National Parks and Wildlife Service) for 99 years.

 The Director is assisted by Parks Australia, a division of the Australian Department of the Environment and Energy.
 Since hand-back, Anangu and Parks Australia staff have worked together to manage the park.
 This process of working together is known as 'joint management'.